Save power, save money

 In summer

-- Closing gaps and cracks around the house can save you $50 a year.
+- Close gaps and cracks around the house.

 - ‘Zone’ your home by cooling one part of your house and cut down on cooling in other areas.